seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**A coin refused here is refused BY NAME**, on the same terms as every other per-coin refusal (§3A): the appendix carries the coin, the regime word its own row produced, and the side that word closed. **A side closed by the coin's own regime is not a `СОЗРЕВАЕТ` candidate on that side** — the refusal is not a ratio, so no deeper entry repairs it and the two-pass construction of §4 is not run on it.
+**A coin refused here is refused BY NAME**, on the same terms as every other per-coin refusal (§3A): the appendix carries the coin, the regime word its own row produced, and the side that word closed. **A side closed by the coin's own regime is not a `СОЗРЕВАЕТ` candidate on that side** — the refusal is a direction, not a distance, so no deeper entry repairs it and the two-pass construction of §4 is not run on it.

 ---